 Blood Fire Vapor Smoke

-A cycle akin to the seasons of a life, Blood Fire Vapor Smoke asks questions of the ancient struggle between life and death amidst landscapes new and old.
-Does ultimate forgiveness answer to ultimate violence in the world?
-What is the nature of grace?
+Named a Kirkus Reviews Best Book of the Year, Blood Fire Vapor Smoke reveals the shadow of global toxic masculinity and the long mercy of our most intimate relationships.
+A cycle akin to the seasons of a life, this deep-hearted collection asks questions of the ancient struggle between life and death amidst landscapes new and old.
+Does ultimate forgiveness answer to ultimate violence?
+What is the nature of personal freedom?
 Who determines the fates that move us?
-A collection of stories opening upon the inner world with the abandon and gravity involved in personal and collective responsibility, the book responds to the present age of enragement, and the collapsing binary of two hungers: violence and forgiveness.
-Blood Fire Vapor Smoke considers the human myth of regeneration through violence, and the aftermath of loneliness, love, and yearning found in a more merciful expression of human existence.
-Violence is caught by love, and changed, transcended, and transformed into a yearning for restoration, atonement, and the fusion embodied in the true power of community, humility, and greater humanity.
-The characters in each of the four sections of this collection of stories and one long poem, pass through thresholds of knowledge and responsibility.
-Asking not what life owes them, but what they may receive from life, and in the end, just how they are responsible for life, those who people this collection cross into unforeseen places of mystery, mercy, and grace.
+With narratives opening upon the inner world with the gravity and abandon involved in personal and collective responsibility, the book responds to the present age of enragement, and the collapsing binary of two hungers: love and power.
+Blood Fire Vapor Smoke considers the human myth of regeneration through violence, and the aftermath of loneliness, yearning, and hope found in a more compassionate expression of human existence.
+Violence is caught by love, and changed, transcended, and transformed into a yearning for restoration and atonement.
+The characters in each of the four sections of this collection of stories and one long poem, pass through thresholds of knowledge and doubt.
+Asking not what life owes them, but what they may receive from life, and in the end, just how they are accountable to life, those who people this collection cross into unforeseen places of mystery, beauty, and grace.

-In Blood Fire Vapor Smoke, beyond our inevitable compulsions toward violent ends, healing calls, beckoning us toward a crossroads where we turn and face one another, finding the beauty and strength to serve and love one another again.
+In Blood Fire Vapor Smoke, beyond our inevitable compulsions toward violent ends, healing calls, beckoning us toward a crossroads where we turn and face one another, finding the strength to serve and love one another again.

 “The beauty of the language, the collection’s historical range, and Ray’s reach for—sometimes prayer for—mercy and compassion in the face of horrific violence, his insistence on the solace of beauty, make this a brave and worthy book of stories.
 It feels restless, not just because it moves among different physical settings, but because it moves from what can read as historical fiction to an intimate and contemporary mode, and because Ray works to see a driving masculinity prismatically.
 This restlessness, the unwillingness to conceive of a singular answer to the question of what nourishes the appetite for violence—in the kitchen, in theatres of war, in alleyways in ravaged cities—across the centuries and across continents, is true and inventive.
 The collection feels like a genuine inquiry in which salvation and damnation, wickedness and blessedness merge—a hard book to write, hard-won, and risky.”